sophia-zube/incari-doc/modules/material-editor/glass-model.md

 This **Attribute** provides the `Name` of the **Material** as well as the `Shading model` type.
 It also sets the `Alpha` value if it is toggled on.

-The `Alpha` channel is additional to the RGB channels and adds a kind of transparency to the object by mixing the background a nd foreground colors.
+The `Alpha` channel is additional to the RGB channels and adds a kind of transparency to the object by mixing the background and foreground colors.
 For example, if the `Alpha` value is set to 0.5, then this would result in a 50% mix of the object and its background, providing a somewhat see-through quality.

 ### Environment Map
 ![Environment Map](../../.gitbook/assets/glassmodel2.png)

-This enables the user to set a `Texture` which reflects the environment around an object, meaning that the object reflects the surface surrounding it (whether that be the background, another object, or both combined.).
+This enables the user to set a `Texture` which reflects the environment around an **Object**, meaning that the **Object** reflects the surface surrounding it (whether that be the background, another **Object**, or both combined.).

 The two types of offset allow the beginning of the image on the provided `Texture` to be "delayed" in either the x or y direction.
 The resulting "cut off" piece wraps around to the start of the image.